rexlunae/tornwamp/README.rst

 ========

 This Python module implements parts of `WAMP <https://wamp-proto.org/>`_ (Web Application Messaging Protocol).
+It is both a free-standing WAMP router and also a library for embedding a WAMP router within projects using the Tornado `Tornado <http://www.tornadoweb.org/>`_ asynchronous networking library and web framework.

+The main wampnado module, especially the ApplicationServer class provides a reference implementation.

 WAMPnado provides means of having an API which interacts with WAMP-clients (e.g. `Autobahn <http://autobahn.ws/>`_).

-WAMPnado is a library for writing WAMP routers (both dealers and brokers) based on the Tornado `Tornado <http://www.tornadoweb.org/>`_ (Web framework).

-WAMP was originally designed to use WebSockets as a transport.
-While the WAMP standard provies for other transports, this implementation is currently limited to WebSockets.
-This may change in the future, however, it is likely that additional transports may not really fit within the Tornado framework.
-However, all transports will probably require an interface like the Tornado handler interface.

 WAMP originally used `JSON <https://www.json.org/>`_ for serialization.
 While this is easy, it makes for inefficient use of space with binary data.
 Therefore, WAMP introducted an ability to negotiate other serialization formats, most prominently `MessagePack <https://msgpack.org/index.html>`_.
-This library defaults to MessagePack, but this default can be changed in implementing libraries, and it can also be overriden on instantiation.
+This library defaults to MessagePack when clients announce their support, but this default can be changed in implementing libraries, and it can also be overriden on instantiation.

 While the goal of this project is to implement a fairly complete set of WAMP router functionality, there's a lot that doesn't exist yet, and there's a lot of boilerplate,